Nebby1999/RoR2EditorKit/RoR2EditorKit/Assets/RoR2EditorKit/README.md

 * Fixed an issue where the Serializable System Type Drawer wouldn't work properly if the inspected type had mode than 1 field.
 * Added a fallback on the Serializable System Type Drawer
 * Added a property drawer for EnumMasks, allowing proper usage of Flags on RoR2 Enums with the Flags attribute.

-### 0.1.4

-* Separated the Enabled and Disabled inspector settings to its own setting file. allowing projects to git ignore it.
-* The Toggle for enabling and disabling the inspector is now on its header GUI for a more pleasant experience.